imthosea/celestialgdx/README.md

 - make TextureRegion and its subclasses immutable
 - try CachedThreadPool instead of virtual threads for asset loader
 - optimize tiled renderer by turning the entire layer into one mesh
+- support angle with GLES3
+- remove all libgdx GL classes and replace internal code to directly use LWJGL

 This isn't a full code cleanup because I want to make my game.
 I'm only modifying stuff that affects me.